 Well, David could say he understands exactly what you are going through.

-Ultimately though, God kept his promise.
-Saul was defeated and killed in battle and at the right time, David took over the kingdom and the days of his fearful nights spent in the wild were over.
-His difficult season gave birth to a new and good season and God will do the same for you.
+Ultimately though, God kept His promise.
+Saul was defeated in battle and at the right time, David took over the kingdom.
+The days of his fearful nights spent in the wild were over.
+His difficult season gave birth to a new and good season.

 So as I considered David’s suffering I wondered why God had to anoint Saul in the first place.
 The Lord knew all the distress the man would cause David.
 Then the answer came, Saul’s pursuit of David produced a significant part of the book of Psalms.
 David wrote many of the verses before he became king.